 Full transparency: I personally had incredible results over the last three years healing my hair with MONAT, and I wasn’t even using the strictly Curly Girl Method approved products within the line!
 I didn’t thoroughly research the method until recently.
 I am now ready to solely use the MONAT products that are CGM and see if I have any further transformations!

 My secret weapon to healing my curls, adding shine, controlling frizz, and so much more, is MONAT’s liquid gold, their crown jewel, the Rejuveniqe Oil!
+Check out my post all about it.

 It nourishes your scalp and hair with a blend of 13+ natural plant and essential oils rich in omega fatty acids, antioxidants and nutrients highly compatible with both your hair and skin!
 Read about all of the ways you can use it HERE.